From Couch Potato To Fitness Buff: How I Learned To Love Exercise

 "I've been astounded that even up until today, very educated people don't know — don't believe — that walking actually 'counts' as valid exercise," she says.

-That was a big hang up for me.
+That was a big hang-up for me.
 I used to think if I wasn't sweaty or huffing away on the treadmill for at least a half-hour straight, why bother?

-But science now tells us so much counts as moderate exercise.
+But so much more counts as moderate exercise, science now tells us.
 There's actually a pretty geeky but cool scientific resource called the Compendium of Physical Activities.
 It's used by researchers to compare apples and oranges when it comes to exercise.
 And it uses a value called a MET, or metabolic equivalent.

-"Just sitting, doing nothing, is a MET value of one — you're working at your resting metabolic rate," explains Loretta DiPietro, an exercise research scientist at George Washington University's Milken Institute School of Public Health.
+"Just sitting, doing nothing, is a MET value of 1 — you're working at your resting metabolic rate," explains Loretta DiPietro, an exercise research scientist at George Washington University's Milken Institute School of Public Health.
 "An activity that, say, is 2 METs makes you work at twice your resting metabolic rate.
 So getting up and walking across the room is about 2 METS."

 DiPietro says the Compendium lists the MET values for all kinds of activities — everything from mopping (that's about 3.5 METS) to line dancing.
 (That can be almost 8 METS!)